CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database-profiles.md

 ## PHP example

 This PHP script demonstrates how you can use this API call.
-In the script we modify the profile with ID 4567.
+In this specific case we use the profile selection parameters to select the profile where the ID field is set to 4567 and insert new profile data.

 ```php
 // dependencies